Financial Aid Policies

 Withdrawing from Courses

 Financial aid is based on the number of credits for which students are enrolled at the end of the refund period.
 Students who are not registered for full-time at that point will have their aid reduced accordingly.
-Students are encouraged to meet with a financial aid advisor prior to making withdrawal decisions.
+Students are encouraged to meet with a financial aid advisor before making withdrawal decisions.

 Withdrawing from Kettering